Private School Jobs

 What is it really like to work in a private school?
 Is it the same as teaching in a public school?
-This article looks at the advantages to working in private schools, different types of jobs in private schools, teaching in a private school versus in a public school, benefits to working at a private school, preparing for work in a private school, and finding employment in private schools.
+We'll look at the advantages of working in private schools, different types of jobs in private schools, teaching in a private school versus a public school, the benefits of working at a private school, preparing for work in a private school, and finding employment there.

-• Increased Teacher Safety Teachers feel safer in most private schools.
-That is because private schools can enforce their discipline codes with impunity.
-In addition most private schools have a much smaller student population than public schools.
-It is easier to supervise a smaller group of students.
+Teachers feel safer in most private schools because they can enforce their discipline codes with impunity.
+In addition, most private schools have a much smaller student population than public schools.
+So it is easier to supervise a smaller group of students.

 Different Types of Jobs in Private Schools

-Private schools employ administrators, support staff and teachers.
-The teachers are what give any private school its special, unique flavor.
-Most schools are very particular about the kinds of teaching style and qualifications they are looking for.
+Private schools employ administrators, support staff, and teachers.
+The teachers give any private school its special, unique flavor.
+Most schools are very particular about the teaching styles and qualifications they are looking for.

 Educational Positions